 - Angina.
 Studies suggest that L-arginine might decrease symptoms and improve quality of life in people with a mild to severe form of this type of chest pain.

 - High blood pressure (hypertension).
-Some research has shown that oral L-arginine can lower blood pressure in healthy people and people with a type of high blood pressure that affects the arteries in the lungs and the right side of the heart (pulmonary hypertension).
-Infusions of L-arginine also appear to reduce blood pressure in people with hypertension.
+Some research has shown that oral L-arginine can lower blood pressure in healthy people, people with mild blood pressure elevation and diabetes, and in people with a type of high blood pressure that affects the arteries in the lungs and the right side of the heart (pulmonary hypertension).
+Infusions of L-arginine also appear to lower blood pressure in people with hypertension.

 - Erectile dysfunction.
 Taking oral L-arginine might improve sexual function in men with erectile dysfunction due to a physical cause.

-L-arginine is considered to be generally safe and might be effective at lowering blood pressure, reducing the symptoms of angina and treating erectile dysfunction due to a physical cause.
+L-arginine is considered to be generally safe.
+It might be effective at lowering blood pressure, reducing the symptoms of angina and PAD, and treating erectile dysfunction due to a physical cause.